Plagiarism and misconduct

 - Third incident - Plagiarism upheld, exclusion from the University

-The outcome may depend on the individual circumstances of your case, so it’s always a good idea to get support from the Student Advisory Service to prepare for a hearing.
+The outcome may depend on the individual circumstances of your case, so it’s always a good idea to get support from Student Advocacy to prepare for a hearing.

 Academic and General Misconduct